10 Minute Read

 How Does a 15-Year Fixed-Rate Mortgage Work?

-They offer a generic, structured process for financing a home: You get a mortgage for a set term, at a set interest rate, and lenders require a down payment—usually between 5–20%.
+15-year fixed-rate mortgages offer a generic, structured process for financing a home: You get a mortgage for a set term, at a set interest rate, and lenders require a down payment—usually between 5–20%.

 Ideally, you’ll want to save up a down payment of at least 20% so you can avoid paying private mortgage insurance (PMI), which generally costs 0.5% of your loan each year.
 For a $200,000 loan, that’s an additional $83 to your mortgage payment each month, which adds up fast!